 Is your new hire an exempt or nonexempt employee?
-It can be a little confusing as to how you should categorize your employees, but it’s vitally important for your business to get right.
+It can be a little confusing for small business owners as to how you should categorize your employees, but it’s vitally important for your business operations to avoid misclassification.

 In this article, we’ll break down the different categories so you can figure out how to pay your employees.